arsenetar/dupeguru/help/en/faq.rst

 ---------------------------------------------------

 The scanning engine is extremely flexible.
 You can tweak it to really get the kind of results you want.
-You can read more about dupeGuru tweaking option at the :doc:`Preferences page <preferences>`.
+You can read more about dupeGuru tweaking option in :doc:`scan`.

 How safe is it to use dupeGuru?
 -------------------------------